AICAN-Research/breast-epithelium-segmentation/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 Segmentation of epithelial cells from Hematoxylin and Eosin (HE) stained slides using cytokeratin (CK) and pathologists' annotations as ground truth.
-A multiclass segmentation model which separates epithelium into invasive, benign and *in situ* lesions.
+A multiclass segmentation model which separates epithelium into benign epithelium, *in situ* lesions, and invasive epithelium.

 This repository includes the source code used for the model presented in (manuscript when published).
 The final model presented in the paper has been integrated in [FastPathology](https://github.com/AICAN-Research/FAST-Pathology) and can